-Why do we need a new facility?
+Why did we need a new facility?

-Why are we renovating the Junior School?
+Why did we renovate the Junior School?

 Are we increasing the number of students at the school?